mjsirois/assignment-3--intro-to-internet-programming--cs-275--fall-2022/README.md

 Before you begin, **update Node, NPM, ESLint, and Stylelint**

 ### General
 * Do not alter the scaffold of this project, especially the `.gitignore` files.
-Should you need to defeat this rule, explain so in a comment in the code, and also as a commit message.
+Should you need to defeat this rule, explain so in a comment in the code, and also in a commit message.
 * The user interface of your project should approximate as close as possible the rendering in the video.
 Visual rules are defined under the **CSS** section below.
 * Do not resize the images in the `img` folder.
 * Do not add/delete images to/from the `img` folder.